cosmos/ibc-go/docs/ibc/overview.md

 ### [Ports](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port)

 An IBC module can bind to any number of ports.
 Each port must be identified by a unique `portID`.
-Since IBC is designed to be secure with mutually-distrusted modules operating on the same ledger, binding a port returns a dynamic object capability.
-In order to take action on a particular port (for example, an open a channel with its portID), a module must provide the dynamic object capability to the IBC handler.
+Since IBC is designed to be secure with mutually distrusted modules operating on the same ledger, binding a port returns a dynamic object capability.
+In order to take action on a particular port (for example, an open channel with its portID), a module must provide the dynamic object capability to the IBC handler.
 This requirement prevents a malicious module from opening channels with ports it does not own.
 Thus, IBC modules are responsible for claiming the capability that is returned on `BindPort`.